shakespeareinbengal/shakespeareinbengal.github.io/_posts/2025-7-19-Brinda-Bose.md

 We saw some BCL productions.
 That was the time we got an idea of Kurosawa.
 The film society movement was also exploding then.
 No performances at Presidency.

-We saw some BCL productions.
-That was the time we got an idea of Kurosawa.
-The film society movement was also exploding then.
-No performances at Presidency.

 **Do you think that Shakespeare is an overrated author?**

 No, Shakespeare is not overrated.
 Well worth studying his plays.
 Very good as a pedagogical process in literary studies.
 Great way to enter the deeper end of literature.
 School and UG teaching of Shakespeare is really important to literary studies.